 How to account for sovereign central-bank money

 The first and actually not so good idea was to continue the practice of entering money into the books as a liability of the money creator.
 A better idea then was to treat sovereign money like coin, that is, as a liquid asset only, which adds to the equity rather than to liabilities.
-But the coin or equity approach still has its little drawbacks – which can be overcome by an extension of the equity approach as suggested in this new paper on >
+But the coin or equity approach still has its little drawbacks – which can be overcome by an extension of the equity approach as suggested in the following paper on >

 Some basic ideas on the matter in a nutshell >